mrkkrp/megaparsec-site/tutorials/custom-error-messages.md

 ```

 Every type that is going to be used as part of `ParseError` must be an
-instance of `ErrorComponent` type class.
+instance of the `ErrorComponent` type class.

 Another thing we would like to do with custom error component is to format
 it somehow, so it could be inserted in pretty-printed representation of